ni/nimble/specs/templates/component-interaction-design.md

 ## Overview

-*The name of the component, along with a high-level description.*
+*The name of the component, along with high-level description of what the design includes.*

 ### Background